Older Pug and Health Problems’ Symptoms: How Senior Pugs Are Affected By The “Golden Age”.

 - Wall-bumping, Disorientation, Eye-scratching: it could either be a simple eye infection like conjunctivitis or something more serious like cataracts.
 If the latter, a Pug pooch has to be given treatment right away to avoid potential vision loss.

 - Limping, Paw-Licking: a potential injury or even a broken bone.
-If you see that your Pug pal is leaning on one side or cannot even step on one of its paws and wining non-stop, it is an alarming sign.
+If you see that your Pug pal is leaning on one side or cannot even step on one of its paws and whining non-stop, it is an alarming sign.
 There might be x-rays that need to be performed to find out the exact reason for the limping behavior.
 Sometimes a wobbly walk can be an indicator of arthritis, a very common senior Pug condition.
 As a pooch ages, its bones and joints slowly become worn out.
-It is very similar in symptoms to two-legged arthritis, actually.
+It is very similar in symptoms to two-legged arthritis.
 After all, we are all animals, no matter if two- or four-legged.

 - Excessive Body Scratching, or Rubbing: those are usually allergic symptoms, either pollen, dust mites, parasite infestation, or a reaction to a certain type of food.
 The first logical thing to do is to inspect your pal for any clear, visual signs of what might be causing the discomfort.
-If you see ticks, fleas, or mites, just buy special tick-eliminating shampoo and give your wrinkle-faced pal a nice bath.
+If you see ticks, fleas, or mites, just buy a special tick-eliminating shampoo and give your wrinkle-faced pal a nice bath.
 Try to use some preventative treatments like Seresto or Frontline to nib the parasite problem in the bud.

 Getting old is just a routine part of life.
 While it is not fun for humans, it is certainly not fun for their canine companions.
 They start getting various ailments like joint issues, heart diseases, seizures, and many other disorders.
-An older Pug and health problems’ symptoms always go hand-in-hand, but a few things can be done to make its life healthier and extend its lifespan.
+An older Pug and health problems symptoms always go hand-in-hand, but a few things can be done to make its life healthier and extend its lifespan.

 These include preventative measures like vaccinations, pest-eliminating medications, and of course, yearly vet visits.
 It is crucial to closely monitor your mutt for any troublesome signs like the ones we’ve talked about in this article.

-Learn Why Are My Pug’s Teeth Falling Out?!
+Related Reading: Why Are My Pug’s Teeth Falling Out?!

 Family Dog Expert Author